KMIZ

 KMIZ (channel 17) is a television station licensed to Columbia, Missouri, United States, serving the Columbia–Jefferson City market as an affiliate of ABC and MyNetworkTV.
-It is owned by the News-Press & Gazette Company alongside Fox affiliate KQFX-LD (channel 22, also licensed to Columbia); the stations together are branded as the "Networks of Mid-Missouri".
+It is owned by the News-Press & Gazette Company alongside Fox affiliate KQFX-LD (channel 22); the stations together are branded as the "Networks of Mid-Missouri".
 The two stations share studios on the East Business Loop 70 in Columbia; KMIZ's transmitter is located west of Jamestown.

 Channel 17 in Columbia began broadcasting as KCBJ-TV on December 5, 1971.
 It brought a full-time ABC affiliate to Mid-Missouri; the network's programming had previously been split between the market's two other major commercial stations.
 KCBJ-TV was built by Richard Koenig, a St. Louis–based engineer.
 It struggled in its early years with its ultra high frequency (UHF) signal, the first in the market; entrenched and established competition; and lack of financial resources to invest in local programming and technical improvements.
 In 1979, Koenig agreed to sell the station to the Wooster Republican Printing Company, but the deal turned sour, and the prospective buyers sued for breach of contract.
 Litigation in that case was still pending when an ascendant ABC switched its affiliation to KOMU-TV (channel 8) in 1982, leaving KCBJ-TV to take over KOMU's former NBC affiliation.

 Koenig sold KCBJ-TV to Stauffer Communications, which took control in January 1985.
 With NBC rising in the ratings, it poached KOMU-TV from ABC, leading to a switch of network affiliations again that December.
 To coincide with the new affiliation and Stauffer's investment in a new image and improved news coverage, the station changed its call sign to KMIZ.
 Under Benedek Broadcasting ownership, KMIZ purchased two low-power stations to start the area's Fox affiliate, a predecessor of KQFX-LD.
 News-Press & Gazette Company acquired the stations from JW Broadcasting in 2012.